dannyhlee/training-code/review-answers-wk3.md

 #### How do permissions work in Unix?

-Permissions are divided into read, write and execute permissions.
-They are also separated by users and groups.
-We can specify permissions for files and directories for owner/group/public.
+Unix permissions are a way to control which users can read, write or execute files and directories.
+These three access permissions are defined for three types of users: the owner, the group the owner belongs to and other users.
+This results in 9 bits of information (3 types of access x 3 types of users), each of which can have 1 value (allowed or denied).

 #### What are users, what are groups?

-Users can be either individual people's accounts or they can be an account for an application to use.
-Each recieves a UID.
+Users can be individual user accounts, or an account for a program or system function that runs on the system.
+Even though every user has a username, inside the computer each user has a UID.
+Some system users are: root, daemon or sys, guest, ftp, lp, nobody.

+.
 Some user commands:
 ```
 sudo useradd -m username
 sudo passwd username
 ```
-Each user is part of one or more groups.
-They can have additional permissions based on their groups.
+Every user belongs to one or more groups.
+Like users, each group has a group name and a GID.
+Groups are handy to treat a number of users in a certain way, such as give access to a folder as one team that other users will not have access to.
+Users have a primary (default for assigning files) group and secondary groups (all other groups the user is a member of.
+Up to 15.)

 User and group information is stored in /etc/passwd and /etc/groups.

 #### How does the chmod command change file permissions?